TimelessP/wartime/wartime-rules.md

 ### Reward

 If any successful attacks (excluding fortifications, and not moves, nor captures, etc.) were made during the turn, only one Plus Disc is given to the attacking player from the Bank, unless there are no more Plus Discs of the player's colour remaining in the Bank.

 ### End of game or turn

-A player exits the game if all their pieces are destroyed or captured.
+A player exits the game if all their remaining pieces are sold, destroyed or captured.

 The last player remaining in the game wins.